-- "Spirit of Eagles" that empowers intervention studies in Native populations, provides scholarship support for students in medicine or biological sciences training and advocates for improved cancer prevention and control in American Indian and Alaska Native Populations.
-This is a National Cancer Institute funded Special Populations Network.
+- Spirit of Eagles.
+This National Cancer Institute-funded Community Networks Program empowers intervention studies in native populations, provides scholarship support for students in medicine or biological sciences training, and advocates for improved cancer prevention and control in American Indian and Alaska Native populations.